Our Heritage and Milestones

 The years following World War II saw the decline of South Bank.
 The decision in 1977 by the Queensland Government to build the world class, architecturally impressive Performing Arts Centre on the riverfront alongside Victoria Bridge made little impact on the area's decline.

-When it was selected as the site for World Expo '88 in 1984, South Bank had been reduced to a near-derelict port with a couple of old hotels and a handful of industrial buildings.
+When it was selected as the site for World Expo 88 in 1984, South Bank had been reduced to a couple of old hotels, light industrial buildings and boarding houses.

 The decision to stage World Expo 88 at South Bank proved to be an inspired one.
 This event was the prime catalyst for the resurrection of South Bank and the emergence of Brisbane as a vibrant, world class city.

-In 1988, the eyes of the world were focused on South Bank as it hosted the hugely successful Brisbane World Exposition.
+In 1988, the eyes of the world were focused on South Bank as it hosted the highly successful World Expo 88.
 The event showcased an almost continuous program of entertainment and events that sparked new life into the city and the South Bank Precinct.

 World Expo 88 was officially opened by Queen Elizabeth II on 30 April 1988.
 By the time Expo reached its conclusion six months later, over 18 million people had experienced Expo at South Bank.
 This number far exceeded the 8 million visitors it had been anticipated the event would attract.